Rene Plasencia

-Rene "Coach P" Plasencia (born January 8, 1973) is an American Republican politician who currently serves as a member of the Florida House of Representatives, representing the 50th District (including southeast Orange County and the northern portion of Brevard County) from 2016 to 2022.
+Rene "Coach P" Plasencia (born January 8, 1973) is an American Republican politician who served as a member of the Florida House of Representatives, representing the 50th District (including southeast Orange County and the northern portion of Brevard County) from 2016 to 2022.
 He previously was elected in the 49th District in 2014, in Orange County.

 Plasencia was born and raised in Orlando, Florida.
+He graduated from the University Of Central Florida.
 After teaching at Colonial High School, he ran for Florida State House of Representatives in 2014.

 Personal life

 Early life

 Rene Plasencia was born on January 8, 1973, to a Puerto Rican mother and a Cuban-native father, in Orlando, Florida, and attended Dr. Phillips High School and then the University of Central Florida, where he started the first student-athlete advisory board.
 In 1996, he graduated with his bachelor's degree in psychology, and then began working as a government teacher for 15 years at Colonial High School.
-While Plasencia taught at Colonial, he became a track and cross-country coach where he had received the nickname "Coach P."
+While Plasencia taught at Colonial High School, he became a track and cross-country coach where he had received the nickname "Coach P."

+He is the brother of Susan Plasencia.